 Have you ever had a great birthday party?
 Something really special that you’ve never forgotten about?
 The best birthday party I had in Calgary was when I turned 30.
 It was Stampede Friday and all my friends came out to celebrate with me at Cowboys.
 I lucked out on the timing for that one, but I’m usually stumped for birthday party ideas.
-So I checked in with some cool Calgary peeps to get their suggestions on how to have an epic birthday in Calgary.
-Some like to party, some like to chill, but each suggestion is worth replicating, I think.

 Table of Contents